Venice stands on more than 100 small islands surrounded by the Adriatic Sea, making it one of the most unique cities in the world.

 In addition to its monuments, you can also find tranquility on the beaches of Venice.
 Between the Venetian lagoon and the Adriatic Sea, there are several beaches where you can lounge and relax.

 Here are the 10 most beautiful beaches in Venice to check out:

 - Lido di Venezia: located between the Venetian lagoon and the Adriatic Sea, this is a 12-km long beach.
 It includes several Blue Flag beaches (awarded for their cleanliness and services), a nude-friendly beach and a pine forest.
 You can access the Lido either by boat or with the vaporetto that departs from the Tronchetto.

 - Cavallino: wild and with pristine golden sand, it stretches for 15 km.
 Its nature reserve makes it a favorite camping spot.
 There are some amenities for visitors, such as restaurants and bars, and its waters are calm and clear.
-You can reach the beach from Punta Sabbioni or from Lido di Jesolo.
+You can reach the beach from Punta Sabbioni or Lido di Jesolo.

-- Ca' Roman: located north of the island of Pellestrina, Ca’ Roman is a natural jewel which has remained almost unchanged.
+- Ca' Roman: located north of the island of Pellestrina, Ca’ Roman is a natural jewel that has remained almost unchanged.
 It is a protected oasis with sand dunes and an uncontaminated forest rich in flora and fauna.

-- Brussa: located in the oasis of Vallevecchia, it is a 4-km long beach.
+- Brussa: located in the oasis of Vallevecchia, it is a 4-km-long beach.
 There are no amenities, but thanks to its large pine forest you can find shade from the sun. Τhe Casoni, real wooden huts that were once inhabited by fishermen in the area, attract a large number of visitors every year.

 - Pellestrina: located on Pellestrina island, south of the Venice Lagoon, it is a destination of incredible beauty.
 The island is 11 km long and its waters are ideal for diving.
 You can reach it by motorboat from Chioggia or from Venice by waterbus.